Roast pork shoulder

 Drizzle the pork skin with a little olive oil and then massage one tablespoon of salt into the skin forcing it into the score marks.
 Put the onions and carrots into a large roasting tin, drizzle with olive oil and shake around to coat.
 Sit the pork on top of the vegetables and place into the preheated oven.
 Cook for half an hour, or until the crackling is crisp and golden-brown.

 Turn the oven down to 180C/350F/Gas 4.
-Baste the pork with the juices from the bottom of the pan and cook for 30 minutes per kilo, or until the pork is just cooked through (the juices will run clear when pierced with a knife.
+Cook for 30 minutes per half kilo, or until the pork is cooked through (the juices will run clear when pierced with a knife.
 Alternatively insert a skewer into the middle of the thickest part of the meat, remove and feel the skewer.
-The meat is cooked if the skewer it hot to touch) Baste regularly as the pork cooks.
+The meat is cooked if the skewer it hot to touch.)
+To be honest, it's hard to overcook pork shoulder, so feel free to give it longer.

 While the pork is cooking, make the apple sauce.
 Put the apples into a pan with the rosemary and 50ml/1¾oz of water.
 Cover and cook over a medium low heat for five minutes, or until the apples have started to break down a little and soften.